crate-ci/typos/docs/reference.md

 File globs for matching `NAME`.
 This is required when defining new file types.

+When there are multiple globs that would match, the most specific glob is used.

 Run with `--type-list` to see available `NAME`s.

 ### Example configurations